The webs of spiders come in many shapes and serve many functions, like helping them hunt prey and hide from predators.

 Are you afraid of spiders?
 I don’t blame you.
 The spider “embodies the Terrible Mother’s gruesome mysteries of death and dissolution . . . .
 [I]mages of her terrors are reinforced by the spider’s killing or paralyzing its victims with venom from hollow fangs, and the female’s habitual devouring of the typically smaller male after mating” (Ronnberg, 2010).

-Despite their reputation as killers and creeps, spiders are often more friendly than fearsome.
+Despite their reputation as killers and creepy things, spiders are often more friendly than fearsome.
 While it’s true that there are a few species that pose a real danger to humans—the black widow and the brown recluse, for example—most just seek a humble existence.

 House spiders eat common pests, such as flies and mosquitoes.
 This can help curb diseases and also make a home more pleasant.
 In the wild, they help control insect populations, as well as other spider populations.
 In addition, they’re an essential food source for predators like birds, lizards, and small mammals.

 Though spiders have plenty of differences, ranging from habitat to size to preferred meal, they all have one thing in common: They just want to get a good meal and avoid getting squished.
 To achieve that goal, spiders weave webs.
-And they’re not the only web-weavers out there—skip to the bottom of the page if you want to learn more about other silk-spinners.
+And they’re not the only web-weavers out there, and one of them in particular may surprise you.

 Spiders are arachnids, which are a class of arthropods.
 Other arthropods include lobsters, crabs, scorpions, and insects, as well as the extinct trilobite.